ampedPF/now-playing/README.md

 This widget displays currently playing song with information fetched by [Tuna](https://obsproject.com/forum/resources/tuna.843/) plugin for OBS 26.0.

+Using [Snip](https://github.com/dlrudie/Snip) to fetch and store the song informtation to local files, it should be working with StreamlabsOBS (and any streaming application allowing browser sources).

 Its style and animation can be tinkered with right from the browser source properties window in OBS.

 ## Preview